General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Results And Discussions

 \subsubsection{Correlation Study}

 In the previous sections, the influence of DM on various NS observables and QNMs has been analyzed.
 In this section, a correlation study among the NS observables, DM parameters, and $f$-mode characteristics is performed.
 For the NS properties, both canonical ($R_{1.4}$, $\Lambda_{1.4}$) and maximum-mass configurations ($M_{\text{max}}$, $R_{\text{max}}$, $\Lambda_{\text{max}}$) are considered.
-Regarding the QNMs, the $f$-mode frequency and its corresponding damping time are included for both the canonical ($f_{1.4}$, $\tau_{1.4}$) and maximum-mass ($f_{\text{max}}$, $\tau_{\text{max}}$) models.
-The DM parameters include the effective controlling parameter ($\alpha M_\chi$) and the DM fraction for both canonical ($f_{\chi,1.4}$) and maximum-mass ($f_{\chi,\text{max}}$) stars.
+Regarding the QNMs, the $f$-mode frequency and its corresponding $\tau$ are included for both the canonical ($f_{1.4}$, $\tau_{1.4}$) and maximum-mass ($f_{\text{max}}$, $\tau_{\text{max}}$) models.
+The DM parameters include $\alpha M_\chi$, and the DM fraction for both canonical ($f_{\chi,1.4}$) and maximum-mass ($f_{\chi,\text{max}}$) stars.
 The Pearson correlation coefficient ($r(x, y)$) is used to quantify the linear correlation between any two variables $(x, y)$, and is defined as \cite{Pearson_2008, Pradhan_2022},

 Here $cov(x,y)=\frac{1}{N} \sum\limits_{i=1}^{N} (x_i-\bar{x})(y_i-\bar{y})$.